-On 1 April 1973, the Government of India launched the Project Tiger with the aim of saving the steadily declining population of tigers in India.
+The Government of India launched the Project Tiger with the aim of saving the steadily declining population of tigers in India on 1 April 1973.
+This article gives information of the background for launching this project as well as shares the objectives and working methodology of this project.

 - Project Tiger was launched by the Indira Gandhi government in 1973 from the Jim Corbett National Park in Uttarakhand.